Browse by Medical Category

 Most forms of osteoporosis can be treated by your primary care physician.
 If you have a complex case, your doctor may refer you to Mass General Endocrine and Osteoporosis Associates for specialized care.

-Leaders in the Field Founded in 1976, the Massachusetts General Hospital Bone Density Center was the first center of its kind in the eastern United States.
+Founded in 1976, the Massachusetts General Hospital Bone Density Center was the first center of its kind in the eastern United States.
 The Bone Density Center played an important role in the development of dual-energy X-ray absorptiometry (DXA), the current standard for measuring bone mineral density.
 DXA allows physicians to diagnose osteoporosis and related bone diseases early, often before you suffer a fracture.

 DXA is also an important tool for researching and developing new osteoporosis treatments.
 Using DXA, our physicians and researchers can determine the effectiveness of specific treatments in groups of patients and in individuals.
 This capability has accelerated the development and application of improved methods to treat osteoporosis.